 Save power at home when you're at work by turning off the Wi-Fi.
 Then use the recipe to turn it back on when you get home.
 Your bank account will thank you when the monthly bill rolls around.

 Get a hot coffee when you wake up

-If nothing gets you going in the morning quicker than a cup of hot coffee and you happen to own one of the fitbit wireless activity monitor and a Belkin WeMo plug, the two can be used in conjunction with a simple recipe that automatically switches on your coffee machine the moment you wake up.
+If nothing gets you going in the morning quicker than a cup of hot coffee and you happen to own one a Fitbit and a Belkin WeMo plug, the two can be used in conjunction with a simple recipe that automatically switches on your coffee machine the moment you wake from your slumber.

 Use an old iPhone as a CCTV camera

-If you happen to have an old iPhone, iPad or iPod touch that you're no longer using, then why not turn it into a handy Wi-Fi camera that can monitor your home whilst you aren't there.
+If you happen to have an old iPhone, iPad, iPod Touch or Android phone that you're no longer using, then why not turn it into a handy Wi-Fi camera that can monitor your home while you aren't there.
 The app can record video and send motion activated alerts to your email using a simple IFTTT recipe.
-Manything is also in beta for Android, so can be used in conjunction with an old Android phone, too.

 Match your lighting with your Instagram